zulaica/SnarkOverflow/README.md

-##Bloggor
+##Snark Overflow
 ---------------------

 ##Introduction
 ---------------------
-Bloggor enables one to post blogs on the internet
+SNark Overflow is a site where one can aquire completely unhelpful commentary on their current projects!
+We try to cultivate an environment of argumentative posturing, with very little meaningful work being done.

 ##Requirements
 ---------------------
-To run this you need Ruby on Rails 4 and Postgres installed on your computer.
+To run this you need Ruby on Rails 4 and Postgres installed on your server!

 ##Instructions
 ---------------------
-CD into the Bloggor directory and run the following commands:
+CD into the SnarkOverflow directory and run the following commands:

 ```
 $ bundle